 We see in Table 3 that id is just an index variable for the number of rows, and therefore it is dropped from the analysis.
 Similarly, we see in Table 2 that there are numerous unique values for state (48) and county (373).
 Therefore, they are not included as categorical variables since they have too many different levels to justify remaining in the analysis.
-Table 4 displays which states are classified in which region, while Figure 2 shows the distribution of the region variable.
+Table 4 and Figure 2 show the distribution of the region variable.